By Collin Whitehead

 Centralise everything so that everyone is on the same page

 Every creative knows a client or colleague that loves to ask, ‘Hey, where’s that thing?’
 Half the time, we’re not even sure ourselves.
 Did you Slack the file or send an email?
 Was it a file transfer – if so, what version got delivered?

 Fragmented communication and scattered content add unnecessary confusion and frustration to any project.
 You could miss a critical comment.
 Or get stuck with unwanted edits because you can’t find the previous cut of a video.
 At the very least, chasing down assets will undoubtedly cost you time.
 That’s why it’s so important to have a single source of truth: you need to keep everything from scripts to feedback in a single place.
 And Dropbox is a great way to consolidate all your assets.

 Iterate on previous processes to deliver better results next time

-One other benefit of centralizing your content is the opportunity for retrospection.
+One other benefit of centralising your content is the opportunity for retrospection.
 Your last video project is excellent reference material.
 It can help new collaborators learn the process.
 You’ll probably find some good ideas on how to improve workflow, too.

 Retrospective meetings are a great tool.
 It’s not easy to revisit a project just as it’s wrapping up, but you’ll learn a lot about your team and process.

-We can improve our resiliency by designing processes with the same rigor we put into our creative work.
+We can improve our resiliency by designing processes with the same rigour we put into our creative work.
 Check out the highlights from my Adobe MAX session below, or watch the full video here.